 My favorite kind of fantasy is normally urban fantasy – the kind where magic occurs in the real, normal world.
 For me, it’s usually far more interesting to watch how a completely ordinary person deals with magic when it starts happening in their decidedly non-magical life.

-Impossible is just that kind of book and is perhaps more focused than any book I can remember reading on the mental dichotomy such circumstances would create for a person.
+Impossible by Nancy Werlin is just that kind of book and is perhaps more focused than any book I can remember reading on the mental dichotomy such circumstances would create for a person.